When was the last time you enjoyed a slice of chocolate cake or your favourite pasta dish? Yesterday? Last week? Just now?

 “Without fat, other things, such as sugar, would need to be added to food to make it tasty and filling,” says Laura.
 Additionally, low-fat products seldom satisfy us.

 While The British Dietetic Association recommends that we limit fat, we’re not told to avoid it.
 The body cannot produce essential fatty acids omega 3 and 6, so our diet must include them.
+But it’s possible to eat healthy fats, such as nuts and avocados.

 With the rise of veganism and vegetarianism, many have cut meat out, imitating our ancestors’ diet when the agriculture industry began 10,000 years ago.
 However, this can lead to more harm than good.